bearboticsfrc/bear-watch/README.md

 Bear Watch is a tool developed by Bearbotics to monitor the time spent by students and mentors at our facility.

+## Configuring the Application
+Open ``config.py`` in a text editor and modify ``SUBNETS`` to reflect the networks you want to scan.

+You can also customize the other settings to suit your preferences.

 ## Running the Application

 ### Linux
 To run the application on a Linux-based system, use the following commands:

 ```bash